cpacilio/marvel_continuity/README.md

 X-Men: King breaker

 War of Kings #1-6 + War of Kings: Who will rule?

+Realm of Kings one-shot

+The Thanos imperative:
+- Nova #36
+- The Thanos imperative: Ignition
+- The Thanos imperative #1-6
+- The Thanos imperative: Devastation

 #### Notes
 - Young Avengers #1 is set before New Avengers and before Winter Soldier, and before Jessica Jones gives birth